rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `correctItemInsertion`

 Thaumcraft will correctly insect items into inventories - prevents double-counting slots when testing for space and allows insertion of items into an empty slot of the other side of a double chest.

+## Silk Touch Crystal Clusters

+**Config option:** `silkTouchCrystals`

+Allows Thaumcraft crystals to be harvested with Silk Touch, preventing them from dropping as shards.